Help us improve your experience.

 APM Installation Overview

-Juniper Address Pool Manager (APM) is an automated, centralized, container-based cloud-native application that network operators and administrators use to manage IP address resources.
+Juniper Address Pool Manager (APM) is an automated, centralized, container-based cloud-native application that network operators and administrators use to manage IP prefix resources.
 APM works with managed broadband network gateways (BNGs) to monitor address pools on BNGs.
 When the number of free addresses drops below a set threshold, the BNG raises an alarm.
 The alarm triggers APM to allocate unused prefixes from its global list of prefixes and provision a subset of the prefixes to the BNG as new pools.

 Note: